Geolavor/leads-generator-app/README.md

 > :warning: 20% of the software has not yet been published due to market research.
 Next year the whole thing should be available.

+> :warning: The demo version does not allow you to run the search function.

 <p align="center">
   <a href="#">
     <img src="https://github.com/LeadBrowser/app/blob/main/images/mini-white.png?raw=true" width="100px" alt="LeadBrowser logo" />